yedhukrishnan/face-recognition/README.md

-# facenet-face-recognition
+# face-recognition

 Forked from [Skuldur/facenet-face-recognition](https://github.com/Skuldur/facenet-face-recognition).
 Thank you [Skuldur](https://github.com/Skuldur) for writing awesome code!

-This repository contains a demonstration of face recognition using the FaceNet network (https://arxiv.org/pdf/1503.03832.pdf).
+This repository contains a demonstration of face recognition using the [FaceNet](https://arxiv.org/pdf/1503.03832.pdf) network .

 ## Up and Running